fizzbee-io/website/content/design/examples/two_phase_commit.md

 FizzBee is a multi-paradigm formal specification language and model checker.
-Therefore, you can use functional style like TLA+, or imperative style like PlusCal or even OOP style like Alloy.
+Therefore, you can use functional style like TLA+, or imperative style like PlusCal or even OOP style.

+While multiple paradigms are supported, [we recommend using the OOP style (or actor style)](/design/examples/two_phase_commit_actors).

 {{< toc >}}

 ## Problem statement: